HPCBio/EBP/scripts/gap_filling_and_masking/README.md

 - Gap-filling  using SEALER when  Hi-C reads are available

-- Gap-filling using SEAER on a CLR assembly
+- Gap-filling using SEALER on a CLR assembly

 We perform one type of genome masking: